Kingston Council Update

 The playground will be built up due to Climate Change.

-Environment & Open Spaces Strategic Advisory Committee
+Environment and Open Spaces Strategic Advisory Committee

 Urban Forest Strategy.
 The draft is available on Your Kingston Your Say until February 20th 2023